kvietcong/kvietcong/README.md

 ## 🥇 Main Goals

-- Get an internship for Spring 2022
+- Get an internship for Spring and Summer 2022

 ## 📚 Some Stuff I've Learned